FIRE 7: Automatic Reduction with Modular Approach

 \begin{itemize} \item {\tt combine} --- the {\tt combine} utility shipped with FIRE is used to apply IBP tables to linear combinations of integrals and takes three filenames as arguments.
 It takes a linear combination of integrals from the first file, uses IBP tables from the file in the second file to replace each integral by the reduction result, combines the reduction results with the respective prefactors, and saves the result to an output file.
 This can be used to e.g. reduce a complete amplitude which is a sum of integrals. \item {\tt diff} --- the {\tt diff} utility shipped with FIRE7 accepts two arguments and compares two files in FIRE's table format.
-The reason to use {\tt bin/diff} instead of a system {\tt diff} is that tables can be equivalent in an algebraic sense but not identical bitwise.
-Note that is important to specify the list of variables.
+The reason for using {\tt bin/diff} instead of a system {\tt diff} is that the tables can be equivalent in an algebraic sense but not identical bitwise.
+Note that it is important to specify the list of variables.
 The utility returns no output if the two tables agree.
 For non-coinciding tables, though, a non-zero error code is returned (useful for Unix pipes and scripts). \item {\tt add} --- accepts two input tables and one output file as arguments.
-The reduction results of each integral from the two tables is added to be the new reduction result in the output table.
-The subtraction mode can be turned on with the {\tt -s} command line flag to compute the difference of reduction results instead.
+The reduction results of each integral from the two tables are added to be the new reduction result in the output table.
+The subtraction mode can be turned on with the {\tt -s} command line flag to compute the difference between reduction results instead.
 This is more flexible than {\tt diff} for two reasons.
 First, an actual difference table is produced, though an additional zero/nonzero boolean conclusion can also be printed out if one passes the {\tt --verbose} or {\tt -V} command line option.
-Second, The input tables can be produced with two ``incompatible'' configuration files, which may cause {\tt diff} to fail. \item {\tt tables2rules} --- converts {\tt FIRE} tables format into {\tt Mathematica} set of rules; \item {\tt substitute} --- used to take one table, substitute a number of variables into it and save in as another table file; The output filename is generated automatically based on the requested substitutions.
+Second, The input tables can be produced with two ``incompatible'' configuration files, which may cause {\tt diff} to fail. \item {\tt tables2rules} --- converts {\tt FIRE} tables format into {\tt Mathematica} set of rules; \item {\tt substitute} --- takes one table, substitutes a number of variables into it, and saves it as a new table file; The output filename is generated automatically according to the requested substitutions.